Meghan Markle Edits British ‘Vogue,’ Surprise Guest Journalist Takes Over September Issue

 Meanwhile, Enninful was thrilled to have Meghan be the first person to guest edit alongside him for the September issue of British Vogue, which will hit newsstands in the U.K. on August 2.
 That same day, the new issue will be available online around the world.

-Whether or not the American-born member of the British royal family will take another turn as special editor for British Vogue has not been disclosed.
+Whether or not the American-born member of the British royal family will take another turn as a special editor for British Vogue has not been disclosed.
 No worries.
 Whatever Meghan Markle’s next assignment is will be officially revealed in due time.